mattiejastje/SteamScreenshotUtils/README.md

 # SteamScreenshotUtils

-PowerShell utilities for managing steam screenshots.
+Utilities for managing steam screenshots.

 ## Installation and Usage